 The beginning

-Following the conference, the Victorian Aboriginal Legal Service secured government funding for Aunty Mollie to take a study tour to the United States.
+Following the conference, the Victorian Aboriginal Legal Service (VALS) secured government funding for Aunty Mollie to take a study tour to the United States.
 There, she learned about models to reduce the rate of child removal within Native American communities.
 Aunty Mollie then returned to Australia to establish VACCA late in 1976.

 Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices or names of deceased persons in photographs, film, audio recordings or printed material.
 To listen to our Acknowledgement of Country, click here.